Why are electric cars so much harder to build than reusable rockets?

 And Tesla isn’t just trying to make a cheap car.
 It is trying to make the first mainstream all-electric passenger car.
 This required pushing existing battery technology to the limit and indeed will likely require new advances before electric vehicles push past current ranges of a few hundred miles per charge.
 It also means competing on taste and user experience as much as price and capability.
 That’s one reason the company chose to start with a luxury car and work its way down to the Model 3, an affordable mid-range sedan.

 Unlike the space industry, the auto industry is not standing pat in the face of Tesla’s challenge.
 The successful debuts of the Tesla Roadster and the Model S demonstrated the market appeal of all-electric cars.
 GM debuted the all-electric Chevy Bolt in 2015, and its sales have been climbing.
 Volkswagen says it will offer the full range of its vehicles in all-electric versions by 2030.
-Another challenge taken on by Tesla, building self-driving cars, is not only novel but also enormously competitive, setting them up for rivalries not only with traditional car companies but also WayMo and Uber.
+Another challenge taken on by Tesla, building self-driving cars, is not only novel but also enormously competitive, setting it up for rivalries with traditional car companies and start-ups like WayMo and Uber.

 The advantage of deep-pocketed customers